 While in the 21st century there has been a push to empower women to be partners in their healthcare and to decide upon the best course of treatment in line with their doctor, this has not always been the case.

 If you would like to discuss this further, please contact our Helpline team on 01494 601400 (Mon and Tues 9am-4pm and Wed 9am-7.30pm).

 Should I stop taking sodium valproate?

-Sodium valproate is a very good drug for controlling seizures and for some people it may be the only drug that will work.
-Today it is never recommended as a first line of treatment because of its potential risks during pregnancy.
+For many people, sodium valproate is a good drug for controlling seizures and for some people it may be the only drug that will work.
+It is no longer recommended as a first choice of treatment for girls and women because of its potential risks during pregnancy.
 It should only be prescribed if benefits are deemed to outweigh the risks.

 You should never stop taking your epilepsy medication without consulting your doctor or neurologist.
 Suddenly stopping medication could result in seizures.

 If you are taking sodium valproate and discover that you are pregnant, consult your doctor straight away but do not stop taking the medication.
 In some circumstances, tonic clonic seizures can pose risk to both the mother and developing fetus.

 There is no evidence to suggest that there is any associated risk for babies born to men who are taking sodium valproate.
 However, some research suggests sodium valproate may affect the amount of sperm a man produces and the motility of the sperm.
 You should never stop taking your medication but should discuss this issue with your GP or neurologist.
 A simple test can check quality and quantity of sperm.

 Information produced April 2019